matteomenapace/making-cheese/recipes/rejuvelac/README.md

 	* Morning: rinsed and drained a 2-3 times, until the water in the jar was clear, then covered with a cheese-cloth and let it out at room temperature (~23-25C)

 * 03.09.2015
 	* Morning: a few seeds have sprouted, will wait until the evening

+Gone bad...

+#Batch 3

+* 15.09.2015
+    * 18:30: soaked 100g of white quinoa in cold water

 ### Byproducts